 Doctors Nova Scotia (DNS) engaged in extensive preparations for the next round of contract negotiations.
-Fulsome preparations for the next round of negotiations are important, as DNS needs to understand its members’ top priorities and identify how they align with patient needs and government interests.
+Fulsome preparations for negotiations are important, as DNS needs to understand its members’ top priorities and identify how they align with patient needs and government interests.

-The DNS Board of Directors will play a prominent role in overseeing negotiations.
-The Board will work closely with both the Master Agreement Advisory Forum and the C/AFP Members’ Advisory Forum in preparing for and during negotiations.
+The DNS Board of Directors play a prominent role in overseeing negotiations.
+The Board worked closely with both the Master Agreement Advisory Forum and the C/AFP Members’ Advisory Forum in preparing for and during negotiations.
 As negotiations progress, check for regular updates online and in your inbox.

 In the spring and early summer of 2018, Doctors Nova Scotia conducted extensive member outreach to learn more about members’ priorities for the upcoming contract negotiations.
 The outreach strategy included a member survey, targeted group meetings, 16 meetings with physicians in academic departments in Halifax and more than 80 meetings with physicians in communities across the province.
 The association then gathered this input into a fulsome report.
 Read more about We Asked, You Answered: Doctors Nova Scotia Members’ Negotiation Priorities and download the report.